lkesteloot/unsong/unsong.md

 “BELOW THAT, CORRESPONDING TO THE WORLD OF YETZIRAH, IS THE APPLIED KABBALAH.
 THIS IS THE MANIPULATION OF THE LOWER-LEVEL CONCEPTS AND ARCHETYPES.
 THE ANGELS AND SOME OF THE GREATEST SAGES HAVE MASTERED IT.
 SO HAVE YOUR SISTERS AND BROTHER.”

-“And below that is…”
+“And below that is...”

 “THE WORLDLY KABBALAH.
 THE USE OF DIVINE NAMES.
 ANY HUMAN CAN MASTER IT, ONCE THE APPROPRIATE NAMES ARE KNOWN.
 YOU MAY LEARN THESE ON YOUR OWN.
 WE WILL START WITH THE APPLIED KABBALAH.”

 “Okay,” said Sohu.
 “Teach me applied kabbalah.”

 “YETZIRAH IS THE WORLD JUST ABOVE MATERIAL REALITY,” said Uriel.
-“IT IS THE WORLD OF ARCHETYPES…”
+“IT IS THE WORLD OF ARCHETYPES...”

 #### III.